factorish/factorish-elk/README.md

 $ vagrant up
 ```

-See `Testing / Development` for more details.
+See the [vagrant](https://github.com/factorish/factorish-elk#vagrant) section in [Testing / Development](https://github.com/factorish/factorish-elk#testing--development) for more details.

 Framework
 =========